how-to6 min

 By Christopher Moore

-“Scanned PDFs are notoriously large.
+Compatible with 99% of PDF readers“Scanned PDFs are notoriously large.
 Learn how to shrink them.”

 Scanned PDFs are 5-10x larger than text-based PDFs because each page is a full image.